sepal-contrib/clip-time-series/doc/en.rst

 square size
 ***********

 In the middle of the final image, the software will display a small square to visually represent the point.
-The use can select the size of this square depending on the size of its thumbnails.
+User can select the size of this square depending on the size of its thumbnails.

 If the used dataset is shapefile then the square will be replace by the shape geometry.